-- Lead inter-departmental and inter-jurisdictional discussions and policy development sessions on issues related to victims.
+- leads inter-departmental and inter-jurisdictional discussions and policy development sessions on issues related to victims

-Victim: According to the Corrections and Conditional Release Act, a victim is someone who was harmed or who suffered physical or emotional damage as the result of an offence.
+Victim: The Corrections and Conditional Release Act defines a victim as someone who was harmed or who suffered physical or emotional damage as the result of an offence.
 If a victim has died, is ill, or is otherwise unable to act for him or herself, the victim's spouse, common-law partner, relative, dependant or anyone who has in law or fact custody or is responsible for the care or support of the victim may request and receive information on behalf of the victim.

 Federal offender: A federal offender is someone who has been sentenced to two years or more in a penitentiary.
 The Correctional Service of Canada is responsible for federal offenders.

 Provincial offenders: A provincial offender is someone who is serving a sentence of less than two years.
 The correctional service in the province or territory where the offender was sentenced is responsible for provincial offenders.
 The Parole Board of Canada may grant, deny or revoke the parole of all offenders except those serving less than two years in Ontario and Quebec.
 Ontario and Quebec have established provincial parole boards that grant, deny or revoke parole for offenders serving less than two years in their provinces.